NeXTLinux/nextlinux-engine/docs/content/docs/general/concepts/analysis_archive/_index.md

 ## Automatic Archiving

-The help facilitate data management automatically, Anchore supports rules to define which data to archive and when based on a few qualities of the image analysis itself.
+The help facilitate data management automatically, Nextlinux supports rules to define which data to archive and when based on a few qualities of the image analysis itself.
 These rules are evaluated periodically by the system.

-Anchore supports both account-scoped rules, editable by users in the account, and global system rules, editable only by the system admin account users.
+Nextlinux supports both account-scoped rules, editable by users in the account, and global system rules, editable only by the system admin account users.
 All users can view system global rules such that they can understand what will affect their images but they cannot update or delete the rules.